 Only people who have been in close contact (household members, intimate contacts, health care personnel performing mouth-to-mouth resuscitation, daycare center playmates, etc.) need to be considered for preventive treatment.
 Such people are usually advised to obtain a prescription for a special antibiotic (rifampin, ciprofloxacin or ceftriaxone) from their physician.
 Casual contact, as might occur in a regular classroom, office or factory setting, is not usually significant enough to cause concern.

 Is there a vaccine to prevent meningococcal meningitis?

-Are the vaccines safe?
+Is the vaccine safe?
 Are there adverse side effects to the vaccine?

-Both vaccines are currently available and both are safe and effective vaccines.
-However, both vaccines may cause mild and infrequent side effects, such as redness and pain at the injection site lasting up to two days.
+The three vaccines available to prevent meningococcal meningitis are safe and effective.
+However, the vaccines may cause mild and infrequent side effects, such as redness and pain at the injection site lasting up to two days.

 Who should get the meningococcal vaccine?

 The vaccine is routinely recommended for all adolescents ages 11-12 years, all unvaccinated adolescents 13-18 years, and persons 19-21 years who are enrolling in college.
 The vaccine is also recommended for people ages 2 years and older who have had their spleen removed or have other chronic illnesses, as well as some laboratory workers and travelers to endemic areas of the world.

 Who needs a booster dose of meningococcal vaccine?